gravitational/careers/challenges/systems/challenge-2.md

 Write as little code as possible, otherwise this task will consume too much time and code quality will suffer.

-Please cut corners, for example configuration tends to take a lot of time, and is not important for this task.
+Please cut corners.
+For example, configuration tends to take a lot of time and is not important for this task.

 Use hardcoded values as much as possible and simply add TODO items showing your